code-distortion/adapt/README.md

 ### Importing custom database dump files

-To import your own database dump sql file, put it in your filesystem and add it to the `pre_migration_imports` config setting (or `$preMigrationImports` test-class property).
+To import your own database dump sql file, put it in your filesystem and add it to the `initail_imports` config setting (or `$initialImports` test-class property).
 There's a spot there to add files for each type of database.

 This might save time if you have lots of migrations to run, or be useful if you have some other funky data set-up going on.